Vibhu-Yamdagni/Dimesnionality-Reduction-Unsupervised-Leanring/README.md

 # NoSQL-and-Dimesnionality-Reduction
-  - Accessing a MongoDB to Retrieve specific Data
+  - Working with MongoDB: Data Retrieval and Data Querying.
   - Dimensinality reduction and model building through PCA and LDA respectively.